Document Production and Publication

 Contractors will not prepare products that require users to purchase a specific software program to access the information.

 Contractors and grantees must use a disclaimer for products developed, respectively, under a contract or grant to indicate the limitations of AHRQ’s responsibility for the content of the report and any necessary cautions about its intended use.
 Contractors and grantees may adapt the disclaimer to suit the needs of the individual product.
+The AHRQ managing editor has to approve any changes.

 A general disclaimer follows: